Josef Pürer

 Oberleutnant Josef Pürer (1894-1918) was an Austro-Hungarian World War I flying ace credited with six aerial victories.
 A volunteer for the artillery when the war began, he fought for two years on the Russian Front.
 He was commissioned as an officer on 1 January 1916; later that year he transferred to the Austro-Hungarian Aviation Troops.
 He served as an aerial observer in northern Italy until early 1918.
 After scoring six aerial victories, he was trained as a fighter pilot by 11 July 1918.
 He was killed in action by Sidney Cottle on 31 August 1918.

 Early life

 Josef Pürer was born on 20 October 1894 within the Austro-Hungarian Empire.
 His exact birthplace is disputed; it is given as either Schönau, Austria or Brno, Moravia.

 Military career

 Service with artillery

 Pürer volunteered for military service at the start of World War I. He was assigned to Austro-Hungarian Howitzer Field Howitzer Regiment No 2.
 His two years doughty service with this unit on the Russian Front brought him a Bronze Military Merit Medal and commissioning as an officer.
-He was promoted to Leutenant in der Reserve (second lieutenant in the reserves) on 1 January 1916.
+He was promoted to Leutnant in der Reserve (second lieutenant in the reserves) on 1 January 1916.